ymabene/cs230/README.md

 **Repository for the Molformer Model**

+Molformer model is within the folder called **model**

 Molformer model using chemical property data is found in **molformer.py**

 Molformer model using chemical property data and biological data is found in **biomolformer.py**

-Training and evaluation scripts are in the following files:
+Training and inference scripts are in the following files:

 **train.py**